aays/2019-mt-locus/analysis/recombination-ldhelmet/log.md

 (I know I should ideally have a general LDhelmet script that takes in filenames at the command line, instead of hardcoding paths in newer scripts... maybe something to retroactively make afterwards)

+## 22/11/2018

+added `mean_rho.R` - R script to parse all LDhelmet outputs in a directory and return mean per bp rho estimates.

+seems the aligned mt has the highest, while the mt alleles on their own are comparable to chromosome 6's overall per bp recombination rate!